-- Once you have received your notice of readmission, you must obtain your PIN from the LPS advisor in your respective college or via e-mail for non-degree students.
-PINs are not available at Registration and Records.
+- Once you have received your notice of readmission, you must contact the LPS advisor for orientation and enrollment information.

-- You will enroll (register) online via MyPack Portal at the appropriate enrollment (registration) time using your unity ID, password and PIN.
+- You will enroll (register) online via MyPack Portal at the appropriate enrollment (registration) time using your unity ID and password.
 Enrollment (Registration) times are determined by classification and are available on the Enrollment (Registration) Calendar.